Different regiments of the Indian Armed Forces, contingents of several Indian para-military forces and other civil forces, take part in the parade.

 - In Chennai, Republic Day celebrations take place at Marina Beach and Kamaraj Salai.

 The Republic Day celebration ends officially with the Beating Retreat ceremony, which is held on the 29 January every year.
 The Indian Air Force, the India Navy, and the Indian Army at the Raisina Hill, New Delhi become a part of this ceremony in front of the President of India.

 The grandeur of the Republic Day of India is visible in the grand parade that is held along Rajpath, beginning from Raisina Hill near the Rashtrapati Bhavan and ending at India Gate.

 The different regiments of Navy, Army and Air Force display their might along the Rajpath, saluting the President.
-The Armed Forces staff performs motorcycle rides whereas the staff of the Indian Air Force performs flying parade in fighter planes.
+The Armed Forces staff perform motorcycle rides whereas the staff of the Indian Air Force perform flying parade in fighter planes.

 The rich and colourful culture of India is showcased in the parade of the Republic Day.
 Traditional as well as cultural performances are given by professionals belonging to different regions.
 School children in picturesque costumes also participate in the display of different aspects of the glorious history of the country on this big day.